 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates include rebates and chargebacks deducted from gross revenues, the realizable value of accounts receivable, valuation of inventory, assumptions used in projecting future liquidity and capital requirements, assumptions used in the fair value of awards granted under the Company's equity incentive plans and warrants issued in connection with the issuance of notes payable and the valuation allowance for the Company's deferred tax assets.
+Significant estimates include rebates and chargebacks deducted from gross revenues, valuation of inventory, assumptions used in projecting future liquidity and capital requirements, assumptions used in the fair value of awards granted under the Company's equity incentive plans and warrants issued in connection with the issuance of notes payable and the valuation allowance for the Company's deferred tax assets.